jest-community/vscode-jest/README.md

   If you can run jest manually in the terminal but the extension showed error like "xxx ended unexpectedly", following are the most common causes (see [self-diagnosis](#how-to-see-more-debug-info-self-diagnosis) if you need more debug info):

-  - <a id="trouble-shell-env"></a>runtime environment issue: such as the shell env is not fully initialized upon vscode start up.
-A good indicator is messages prefixed with **"env:"**, such as `env: node: No such file or directory`
+  - <a id="trouble-shell-env"></a>**runtime environment issue**: such as the shell env is not fully initialized upon vscode start up.
+A good indicator is messages prefixed with **"env:"**, or node/yarn/npm command not found, such as `env: node: No such file or directory`
-    - Most likely the child_process environment the extension used to run jest is not correctly initialized.
-There are many possible causes, sometimes restarting vscode from a terminal will fix it, otherwise feel free to check out a more in-depth explanation and suggestions [here](https://github.com/jest-community/vscode-jest/issues/741#issuecomment-921222851).
+    - This should only happened in Linux or MacOS and is caused by vscode not able to fully initialize the shell env when it starts up (more details [here](https://code.visualstudio.com/docs/supporting/faq#_resolving-shell-environment-fails)).
+    - The extension usually spawns the jest process with a non-login/not-interactive shell, which inherits the vscode env.
+If vscode env is not complete, the jest process could fail for example the `PATH` env variable is not correct. (more details [here](https://github.com/jest-community/vscode-jest/issues/741#issuecomment-921222851))
+    - There are many ways to workaround such issues:
+      - simply restart vscode sometimes can fix it
+      - start vscode from a terminal
+      - add `PATH` directly to `jest.nodeEnv` settings, if that is the only problem.
+      - force the jest command to be executed in a login shell by setting ["jest.shell"](#shell) to a LoginShell.
+Note this might have some slight performance overhead.
-  - <a id="trouble-jest-cmdline"></a>jest command line issue: such as you usually run `yarn test` but the extension uses the default `jest` instead.
+  - <a id="trouble-jest-cmdline"></a>***jest command line issue**: such as you usually run `yarn test` but the extension uses the default `jest` instead.
     - Try configuring the [jest.jestCommandLine](#jestcommandline) to mimic how you run jest from the terminal, such as `yarn test` or `npm run test --`.
 The extension can auto-config common configurations like create react apps but not custom scripts like [CRACO](https://github.com/gsoft-inc/craco).
     - or you can use the **"Run Setup Wizard"** button in the error panel to resolve the configuration issue, see [Setup Wizard](setup-wizard.md).
-  - monorepo project issue: you have a monorepo project but not setup as a [multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces).
+  - **monorepo project issue**: you have a monorepo project but not setup as a [multi-root workspace](https://code.visualstudio.com/docs/editor/multi-root-workspaces).
     - see [monorepo projects](#how-to-use-the-extension-with-monorepo-projects) on how to set it up correctly.

 There could be other causes, such as jest test root path is different from the project's, which can be fixed by setting [jest.rootPath](#rootPath).
 Feel free to check out the [customization](#customization) section to manually adjust the extension if needed.